Badhuistheater: History

 Since 2005 the Badhuistheater has its own theater-company: The Badhuis International Theatre.
-On a regular basis the bring new productions to the theater which they also bring to international festivals and other venues.
-More recently they produced pieces from Sean O'Casey Dublin Trilogy (The Shadow of a Gunman, Juno and the Paycock, The Plough and the Stars) and The Good Soldier Svejk after the books by Jaroslav Hašek.
+On a regular basis they bring new productions to the theater which they also bring to international festivals and other venues.
+Between 2015-2016 they produced the Sean O'Casey Dublin Trilogy (The Shadow of a Gunman, Juno and the Paycock, The Plough and the Stars).
+Later they staged classic British comedies 'Allo 'Allo and Blackadder, and The Good Soldier Svejk after the books by Jaroslav Hašek.
+More recent productions have included The Playgirl of the Western World (an adaptation of J.M Synge's The Playboy of the Western World), an adaptation of Brendan Behan's novel The Scarperer, More War, a street theater piece written to commemorate the liberation of the Netherlands, and Bulgakov's Revenge, adapted from the novel Black Snow by Mikhail Bulgakov.